-Learn about a surprising new discovery on a mission to map the entire USS Monitor wrecksite at the Monitor National Marine Sanctuary .
+Learn about a surprising discovery on a mission to map the entire USS Monitor wrecksite at the Monitor National Marine Sanctuary.

 Ocean exploration is all about making new discoveries.
-But sometimes the most fascinating findings of things of all is when things are rediscovered.
+But sometimes the most fascinating findings are when things are rediscovered.
 The USS Monitor was a civil war ironclad warship that sank in 1862.
 Sixteen lives were lost.
-It stayed there unseen and untouched for 100 years until it was rediscovered in 1973.
+It stayed there, unseen, untouched, its location a mystery, for 100 years until it was rediscovered in 1973.

 As an important piece of US history, the Monitor’s protection and management were entrusted to NOAA, as it was designated the first national marine sanctuary in 1975.